nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### t/
 1. Tags are `case-sensitive`.
 This means that `t/FRIEND` and `t/friend` are treated as unique tags.
 2. Very long tags (e.g., t/AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA) are permissible but might be visually truncated.
+3. When editing tags, the existing tags of the person will be removed (i.e. adding of tags is not cumulative).

 ##### d/
 1. There is no restriction on the date range, so unrealistic dates in the far future or past may be entered (e.g. `d/01-01-99`).